taachii/odin-rock-paper-scissors/README.md

-# A simple console implementation of rock paper scissors game
+# A simple JavaScript implementation of a classic game - Rock, Paper, Scissors